Pretz333/pretz.dev/README.md

 ### Long-Term Enchancements

-- [ ] It could be a fun project to execute the carousel button script before shipping the HTML to them, eliminating the need for the script entirely
+- [ ] It could be a fun project to execute the carousel button script before shipping the HTML to visitors, eliminating the need for the script entirely